myztery-neuroimg/brainstemx/README.md

 * The implemented synthetic data framework enables rigorous validation and sensitivity analysis, essential for establishing methodological validity in research contexts.

+## Limitations and Requirements

+- **Input Requirements**: The pipeline requires 1mm isotropic T1 images for optimal performance, as the brainstem segmentation relies on the Harvard-Oxford atlas in 1mm MNI space.
+- **Atlas Support**: Currently only the Harvard-Oxford atlas is supported for brainstem segmentation.
+This limitation has benefits, though, it makes the pipeline quite adaptable to other (homogenous) atlas regions with minimal reconfiguration
+- **ANTs Parameters**: Several ANTs registration and processing parameters are hardcoded, this will be fixed in upcoming changes.

 ## Code Quality

 BrainStem X includes static code analysis support via pylint.
 The repository includes: